ksu-cs-textbooks/cis300/content/stacks-queues/stack-impl.md

 popped - it still stores that value.
 This fact does not impact correctness, however, because after we update the number of elements, we are no longer considering that location to be storing a stack element - its contents are irrelevant.
-However, there is a performance issue here.
+Nevertheless, there is a performance issue here.
 If **T** is a [reference
 type](/appendix/syntax/reference-value), then the
 reference stored in this location may refer to a large data structure that is no longer needed by the program.
-However, because this array still stores a reference to it, the garbage collector cannot tell that it is no longer in use, and consequently, it cannot reclaim the storage.
+Because this array location still stores a reference to it, the garbage collector cannot tell that it is no longer in use, and consequently, it cannot reclaim the storage.

-<a name="default-value"></a>
+<span id="default-value"></span>It therefore makes sense to remove what is stored in this array

-It therefore makes sense to remove what is stored in this array location.
+location.
 However, we run into a difficulty when we try to do this.
 We can't simply assign **null** to this location because **T** might be a value type; hence, the compiler will not allow such an assignment.
 In